 Keep in mind as well that the “forgiven” debt you owed may have to be reported to the IRS and State with a 1099C as income to you.
 Unless you prove to the tax authorities that you were insolvent, you will owe taxes on this “phantom income.”

 Finally, most of these services guarantee no results except they’ll cash your check.
-And even though they are probably acting illegally when dealing with Missouri consumers, they normally have an arbitration clause in their contracts.
+And even though they could be acting illegally when dealing with Missouri consumers, they normally have an arbitration clause in their contracts.
 The arbitration clause means you are not supposed to be able to sue them in court but have to go to a private arbitrator to try to get your money back.
 Assuming they’re still in business when you finally realize you got ripped-off.
-(More on arbitration, here and here.)